SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/application-load-balancer.md

 9. For **Source Category**, enter any string to tag the output collected from this Source (category metadata is stored in a searchable field called `_sourceCategory`).
     * Example sourceCategory: `aws/observability/alb/logs`
 10. **Fields**.
 Click the **+Add Field** link to add custom log metadata [Fields](/docs/manage/fields.md).
 Add the following **Fields** in the source:
-    * Add an **account** field and assign it a value which is a friendly name / alias to your AWS account from which you are collecting logs.
+    * Add an **account** field and assign it a value that is a friendly name/alias to your AWS account from which you are collecting logs.
 This name will appear in the Sumo Logic Explorer View.
-Logs can be queried through the “account field”.
+Logs can be queried using the **account** field”.
     * Add a **region** field and assign it the value of the respective AWS region where the Application Load Balancer exists.
     * Add an **accountId** field and assign it the value of the respective AWS account id which is being used.
     * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists and is enabled in the Fields table schema.